theronic/eacl/README.md

 Enterprise Access Control (EACL) is a novel Datalog-based access control system with a declarative API that exploits the mutually-exclusive nature of binary allow vs. deny rules to efficiently maintain sparse bitfield indices to answer ACL queries.

-## State of the Project: (Early Alpha)

-The core of the engine is ~400 lines and currently has a slow implementation backed by Datahike.
-It is actively used for access control in the [Bridge](https://www.tradebridge.app/) eCommerce implementation.

 ## Why EACL?

  - Data becomes a liability over time.